 - Secondhand smoke has been found to negatively affect cat lungs and contribute to cancer.
 Avoid smoking around your cat or consider quitting altogether.

 - Be cautious when using household cleaners and pesticides.
 Consistent exposure to certain chemicals could lead to the development of cancer.
-Consult your vet to find chemicals and medications that are safe and effective.
+Consult your veterinarian to find chemicals and medications that are safe and effective.

 - Take your cat to the vet regularly for checkups.
 Early detection is the best way to ensure successful treatment of cancer.